MediEvil 2: Development

-After the success of the first MediEvil, Sony Computer Entertainment commissioned SCE Cambridge to develop a sequel that would be released before the end of the PlayStation's lifespan.
+After the success of the first MediEvil, Sony Computer Entertainment commissioned their Cambridge unit to develop a sequel that would be released before the end of the PlayStation's lifespan.
 Chris Sorrell, who previously served as director of the first game, was not involved in development, so the project was handed over to James Shepherd instead.

 According to Shepherd, the original plot for MediEvil 2 had previous antagonist Zarok being held prisoner in the Tower of London and Sir Daniel Fortesque's objective would be to free him, but this idea was eventually dropped due it being considered identical to a "B-movie twist ending".

 The Cambridge studio believed it would not be difficult to make a sequel to the first MediEvil, considering that the ending of its predecessor would give the team an opportunity to set the next game in a different time period.
 Shepherd settled on MediEvil 2 being set in the Victorian era, the birthplace of the Neo-Gothic revival.
 Shepherd considered the hardest part of the development was deciding how to make the game better than its predecessor by incorporating humorous elements in the game.
 To achieve this, the Cambridge studio re-coded a majority of its core technology, which Shepherd considered arguably similar to "starting from scratch".
 Various features cut from the previous game were added into MediEvil 2, such as playable characters and levels that featured puzzles.
 By the time the game reached beta status the game offered larger levels, improved NPC logic, and additional moves for the protagonist.

+A remastered version of the game was released for PlayStation 4 and PlayStation 5 in January 2025.